Machine Robo Mugenbine: Mugen Gattai Base robot series (ムゲンベースシリーズ)

-Mugen Engine series (ムゲンエンジンシリーズ)
+Mugen Gattai Engine Robot series (ムゲンエンジンシリーズ)

 Some figures released did away with the core robot completely.
 Instead, the toy's various forms were built around a Mugen Engine, also called a Tornado Engine.
 These engines use a series of gears and wheels to allow parts connected to it to spin when triggered, allowing some combinations with other Mugenbine toys as spinning weapons.
 While all figures have robot modes, some do not have machine modes.
 As with the later Mugen Gattai series, these sets have a katakana theme.

 1 Saga Falcon included a lion-based robot named Sig Sphinx (シグスフィンクス) which combined with it for its robot mode.

 2 Named Chienojishi (チエノジシ), Tsuwamonojishi (ツワモノジシ), Tekkenzou (テッケンゾウ), and Toukondaka (トウコンダカ), respectively.

-Build Gattai series (ビルド合体シリーズ)
+Mugen Build Gattai Robot series (ビルド合体シリーズ)

 Returning to the concept of a core robot, the Build Gattai are the newest form of normal Mugenbine figures.
 Rather than a one piece Mugenroid or Turboroid, a new figure called a Buildroid (ビルドロイド) is used.
 These are made up of bine parts themselves and feature a cockpit for a mini figure, called a Roider, to sit inside.
 Buildroids are a good bit bigger than Mugenroids, meaning these sets usually had a lot more bine parts, and also return to the formula of including machine, animal, and robot modes.

 1 The Doberman form is accomplished without using the Buildroid, who is police themed.

 2 Dark Flame Dragon includes two Roider pilots and includes 16 official modes including its main animal, machine, and robot modes.

-Candy Toy series
+Candy Robot Toy series

 While no recent Gattai series toys have been released, Mugenbine survives as a series of candy toys.
 These are released similar to how baseball cards are sold in America, at convenience stores on the checkout counter and at specialty shops, and packed with them is a piece of candy, similar to large Smarties (Ce De Candy).
 They tend to be much more simple, with little paint, relying heavily on stickers for its detailing, and with parts that usually come still attached to their plastic trees like model kits.
 The line was revived in 2017 under the name Mugen Saga, featuring enhanced detailing on some parts.